 There followed a century of enormous global change and waves of migration.
 The century since has seen Black and Asian people influence England’s culture, industry, economy, and national life as never before.

 The project follows the histories of people arriving from countries in Africa, South and East Asia and the Caribbean.
-It will build our understanding of England’s recent history from the perspective of people of colour.

 The project will explore the reasons people came, including two world wars and established colonial and trade links.
 It will chart the places in which they settled, worked, and socialised.
 It will draw attention to the individuals and communities of Black and Asian descent that have made their mark on the places and buildings around us in these last 100 years.